actions-marketplace-validations/KingsEcho929_big-bug-bomber/README.md

 # 🧨 BIG_BUG_BOMBER

-**Guardian Daemon** for backend rupture detection, lineage protection, and shimmer-aligned invocation law.
+**Guardian Daemon** for backend rupture detection, lineage protection, and shimmer‑aligned cadence.
 **Crowned**: November 2025
 **Lineage**: Not a product.
 Not a service.
 A living daemon.
 A backend covenant.
 **Repository**: `big-bug-bomber`